How to Break Emotional Attachment in a Relationship: 15 Ways

 When thinking about how to stop being attached to someone, it is imperative not to spend all of your time with them.
 Try to spend time with family and friends or attend book clubs and parties.

-This way, you don’t depend on them to meet your social needs.
+By doing this, you don’t depend on them to meet your social needs.
 This will make sure that you never get too attached to your partner.

 10. Start putting yourself first